raylib-extras/raylib-quickstart/README.md

 * develop your game
 * you are good to go.

-# Linux and MacOS Users
+# Linux Users
 * CD into the build folder
 * run ./premake5 gmake2
+* CD back to the root
+* run make
+* you are good to go

+# MacOS Users
+* CD into the build folder
+* run ./premake5.osx gmake2
 * CD back to the root
 * run make
 * you are good to go